polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

     -   Do not have these installed:

-        -   osquery

-        -   older version of PolyLogyx client
+        -   PolyLogyx client version older than 1.17.5

     -   Do not have host-based firewalls or other security tools that might interfere with a remote installation